craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Blood Hunter.md

 ##### Blood Frenzy
 You take this feature at 7th level.

-When you reduce a creature to 0 hitpoints that you have not affected with a *blood curse*, you regain a use of your **Brand of Castigation** feature.
+When you reduce a creature to 0 hitpoints that you have not affected with a *blood curse*, you regain the use of your **Brand of Castigation** feature.

 ##### Fate's Bargain
 You take this feature at 11th level.